sworkflow-project/sworkflow/README.md

 <h1 align="center">sworkflow</h1>

 # About
-SW- Streamlined Kernel Compilation tool
+SW - Streamlined Kernel Compilation tool

 sworkflow is an auto kernel compilation tool designed to streamline the process of compiling the Linux kernel and significantly reduce the overhead involved in setting up the development environment.

 Using sworkflow is simple and straightforward.
 The tool comes with a user-friendly documentation that guides developers through the setup process and kernel compilation.

-It is a simple and easy-to-use tool to compile Linux kernel.
+It is easy-to-use tool to compile Linux kernel.

 The documentation about installation can be found in Documentation repository: